Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 solutions to tap into when solving a new problem, even in languages you were already profoundly versed in, maybe even considered an expert.

-I recently
+I recently participated in a prime example of this exact effect.
-A recent example of this exact effect that I participated in first-hand was when a colleague was working on our File Storage abstraction.
-He was tasked with optimizing a feature that would, as part of its workflow, make a copy of a file.
+A colleague was working on our File Storage abstraction, he was tasked with optimizing a feature that would, as part of its workflow, make a copy of a file.

 The existing abstractions were just this: